kanishk98/linux-ca/README.md

 // I figured it might make using the module easier for a few users, but feel free to pass along null
 // it's only used in the filterMethod method, so you can customise that as you like

+// defaultFilter is optional and set to the above method by default
 // readSync is optional and false by default
 // if you set it to true, the certs will be read synchronously getFilteredCerts("google.com", defaultFilter, readSync).then(filteredCerts => {